pranayroni/azure-search-openai-demo-csharp/app/DOCS.md

 }
 ```
 ##### [url]/api/chat:
 - **POST**: Sends the lastest chat along with the chat history to generate a response.
+Citations are marked in square brackets [] and follow-up questions are marked in <<>>.
     - Example Request:
 ```